 The mission and scope of FAP is to provide comprehensive clinical assessment and support services to individuals and families impacted by domestic abuse and child abuse and neglect.
 FAP's primary focus is to assess the risk to, and safety of, victims and to provide treatment and rehabilitation for the victim or alleged offender when appropriate.
-By responsibilities set forth in DOD Manual 6400.01, Volume 1, "Family Advocacy Program Standards," FAP reports all reports of child abuse to civilian child welfare services and law enforcement within 24 hours.
-As part of the Coordinated Community Response model employed by DOD, first responder law enforcement (military or civilian, depending on jurisdiction) and military criminal investigative personnel have responsibility for investigating reports of child sexual abuse.
-Investigation, command action, and legal adjudication are addressed by other organizations outside of FAP.
+By responsibilities set forth in DoD Manual 6400.01, Volume 1, "Family Advocacy Program (FAP) Standards," FAP reports all suspected incidents of child abuse to civilian child welfare services and law enforcement within 24 hours.
+As part of the Coordinated Community Response model employed by DoD, first responder law enforcement (military or civilian, depending on jurisdiction) and military criminal investigative personnel have responsibility for investigating reports of suspected child sexual abuse.
+Investigation, command action, and legal adjudication, as appropriate, are addressed by other organizations outside of FAP.

 FAP social workers, prevention specialists, victim advocates, and nurses provide critical clinical and support services to families impacted by these often complex incidents and are bound ethically to promote the well-being of clients and support their self-determination foremost.
-Responsibility for holding alleged offenders criminally accountable and tracking associated outcomes falls to applicable command, law enforcement, and civilian and military justice systems.
+Responsibility for holding alleged offenders appropriately accountable and tracking associated outcomes falls to applicable command, law enforcement, and civilian and military justice systems, as appropriate.